SpotlightKid/cookiecutter-dpf-audiotk/README.md

 `process` method on the pipeline, which pumps the data through it.
-This means, for a simple pipeline, e.g. a delay or a filter, you just have to change the ATK filter class instance in the middle of the processing pipeline to one (or several in a row), which implements the processing you want and and update its (or their) parameters in the `setParametervalue` method.
+This means, for a simple pipeline, e.g. a delay or a filter, you just have to change the ATK filter class instance in the middle of the processing pipeline to one (or several in a row), which implement(s) the processing you want and and update its (their) parameters in the `setParametervalue` method.
 The project template sets up a simple pipeline for a stereo delay effect with two parameters (delay time and dry/wet ratio) as an example, that works out of the box.

 Please see the [ATK API reference](http://doc.audio-tk.com/) documentation for available filter classes and their parameters.